PKU-ASAL/WASEM/README.md

 ### Input Arguments

 Our tool can be used by executing the `main.py` with the appropriate parameters.
-Three arguments are required.
+Four arguments are required.
 The first argument is the name of the wasm file to analyze.
 The second argument is the ECall list of the program, separated by commas (`,`).
 The third argument, which is optional, is the function list of the wasm file.
 If a corresponding wat file exists in the same path as the wasm file, the third argument can be omitted.
-For instance, to analyze the `sgx-dent` program for 12 hours, execute the following command:
+The fourth argument is the mode to run WASEM.
+If `--symgx` is set, it will be run in SGX mode, or it will be run in normal mode.
+For instance, to analyze the `sgx-dent` program in SGX mode for 12 hours, execute the following command:

 ```shell
 python3 main.py -f benchmarks/dnet.wasm --ecall-list sgx_empty_ecall,sgx_ecall_trainer,sgx_ecall_tester,sgx_ecall_classify --symgx --max-time 43200